Distributed Pharmaceutical Analysis Lab

 Download the Methodology Manual (August 2018 update!
 New, Improved!)

 This manual is a work in progress.
 Questions and comments are welcome.
 The first sections describe how to choose and validate HPLC assays; suggested assay conditions for several antibiotics are included at the end of the manual.
-Other assays may be found in pharmacopeia monographs, such as the WHO's International Pharmacopoeia.
+Other assays may be found in pharmacopeia monographs, such as the WHO's International Pharmacopoeia and the USP monographs.
+DPAL participants may contact Dr. Lieberman for more information about USP monograph procedures (they are behind a paywall, but USP has kindly given us access through their Academic Connection Program).

-LC Data Processing Templates for Excel are available on the Open Science Framework project site; when you become a DPAL participant, you'll get access to these.
+Data Processing Templates for Excel and a wiki on HPLC troubleshooting are available on the Open Science Framework project site for DPAL members.

 How to get started:

 A faculty member must be formally responsible for managing the project and taking custody of the samples.
-Contact Prof. Marya Lieberman to discuss this process and learn how to register for the OSF project site.
+Contact Prof. Marya Lieberman to discuss this process.
+You can register for OSF at osf.io.

 A good starting point is to download the methodology manual (use the link above) and check the availability of a suitable HPLC system and columns; most C18 columns are suitable for amoxicillin or ampicillin analysis.